unlaunch/documentation/_docs/sdks/react-sdk.md

 import { withUnlaunchConsumer } from 'unlaunch-react-sdk';

 const Home = ({ flags, unlaunchClient /*, ...otherProps */ }) => {
-  // You can call any of the methods from the JavaScript SDK
+  // You can call any of the methods from the Unlaunch JavaScript SDK

   return flags.testFlag ? <div>Flag on</div> : <div>Flag off</div>;
 };